tareksakakini/CliqueApp/TEST_CASES_1029.md

 ### 4.1 Receiving Invitations

--- When updating the event details, the button shows progress and says "Creating ...", it should instead say "Updating ..." --
--- After finishing the update, the screen shows an update details screen with empty fields.
-It should just go back to events and refresh. --
 -- Image update still doesn't sync smoothly --

 #### Test 4.1.1: Receive Event Invitation Notification (User B)